MaxCarritt/BetterGraphs/README.md

 Version 1.01: fixed dash pattern datatype, python code cleanup, other minor fixes

 Version 1.02:
-  Added tag browser tree to graph window added 'clean backup set' of client tags, in case the active one's get messed up. may use for error checking in the future set graph to 'chart width' mode
+Added tag browser tree to graph window <br />
+added 'clean backup set' of client tags in case the active one's get messed up. may use for error checking in the future <br />
+set graph to 'chart width' mode <br />